 Image port: If the Answer type is an annotation you need to define on which image port it should be created.
 This will be the same image port for every case.

-Direction: The layout of the question, vertical means that the question text goes above the answer box, horizontal means that the question text will be on the same row as the answer box.
+Direction: The layout of the question, vertical means that the question text goes above the answer box, and horizontal means that the question text will be on the same row as the answer box.

 Order: The order of the questions.